-The Massachusetts Academy of Math and Science was founded by the Massachusetts state legislature in 1992 as a public school of excellence for 100 academically accelerated 11th and 12th graders.
-It is a tuition-free, collaborative effort among the Commonwealth of Massachusetts, WPI, and state school districts.
-While it emphasizes math and science, its balanced curriculum offers equally rigorous preparation in the humanities and world languages.
-Juniors take a special program of challenging, interactive courses.
-Seniors attend classes at WPI, a premier technological university-making the Academy the only public school in the state at which all students attend a private university full-time as high school seniors.
-ADMISSIONS PROCESS AND CRITERIA Current high school sophomores who are residents of the Commonwealth of Massachusetts are welcome to apply for admission to the Academy's junior class.
-Deadlines and application information can be found at massacademy.org.
-The Academy accepts approximately 50 new students to the junior class each year, and admission is highly selective.
-Candidates are high honors students in their home schools, and many are in the top percentages of their classes.
-Applicants also have impressive lists of extracurricular activities and high standardized test scores.
-Interested students are encouraged to attend an information session and to schedule a shadow day.
-Each year Mass Academy graduates are accepted at such prestigious schools as WPI, Tufts, Boston University, MIT, Yale, Cornell, Brown, and Johns Hopkins University.
-CLASS OF 2022 PROFILE 3.98 WPI GPA A-Term 2021 80% Qualified For National Merit Recognition >4,000 Hours Dedicated to Senior Independent Study Projects 17 Mass State Science Fair Award Winners, including three ISEF Representatives THE RIGHT TIME AND PLACE TO PROPEL YOUR FUTURE At the Academy, you'll find an active learning community that is serious yet informal, and demanding while supportive.
+The Massachusetts Academy of Math and Science at WPI was founded by the Massachusetts state legislature in 1992 as a tuition-free school of excellence for 100 academically accelerated 11th and 12th grade students.
+It is a collaborative effort among the Commonwealth of Massachusetts, WPI, and state school districts.
+While Mass Academy's program emphasizes math and science, the balanced curriculum offers equally rigorous preparation in the humanities and world languages.
+Juniors take a special program of challenging, project- and problem-based, interactive courses.
+Seniors attend classes at WPI, a premier science and engineering university, making Mass Academy the only public school in the state at which all students attend a private university full-time as high school seniors.
+ADMISSIONS PROCESS AND CRITERIA Current high school sophomores who are residents of the Commonwealth of Massachusetts are welcome to apply for admission to Mass Academy's junior class.
+Deadlines, application information, and our residency requirement can be found at massacademy.org.
+Mass Academy accepts approximately 50 new students to the junior class each year, and admission is highly selective.
+Candidates are typically high honors students in their home schools, and many are in the top percentages of their class.
+Applicants often have impressive extracurricular activities and high standardized test scores.
+Ideal candidates also demonstrate a commitment to learning with and from others in a collaborative environment.
+Interested students are encouraged to attend an information session and review our website.
+CLASS OF 2024 PROFILE 3.94 WPI GPA over four terms 64% Qualified For National Merit Recognition >5,000 Hours dedicated to senior independent study projects 18 Science Fair projects recognized by WRSEF, MSEF, ISEF, JSHS, and Regeneron STS THE RIGHT TIME AND PLACE TO PROPEL YOUR FUTURE At Mass Academy, you'll find an active learning community that is serious yet informal, and demanding while supportive.
 It offers great opportunities for extraordinary students.
 Small Classes: Receive personalized attention in a collaborative environment where class sizes rarely exceed 18 students.
-Challenging Curriculum: Challenge yourself with demanding courses that exceed high school AP courses and extended school days adding up to 1,100 hours of expert instruction.
-Active Engagement: Become an active participant in learning through hands-on experimentation, open-ended problem solving, discussions, and group projects.
-Unique Opportunities: Explore a range of career-building-and fun-opportunities, such as participating on the FIRST Robotics team; competing at State and International Science Fairs, Computer Science and Math Competitions, and Slam Poetry; performing with WPI musical ensembles as well as engaging in local internships and community service projects.
+Challenging Curriculum: Challenge yourself with demanding courses that exceed high school AP courses and extended school days totaling more than 1,100 hours of expert instruction.
+Active Engagement: Become an active participant in learning through hands-on experimentation, open-ended problem solving, inquiry-based discussions, and group projects.
+Unique Opportunities: Explore a range of career-building-and fun-opportunities, such as participating on the FIRST Robotics team; competing at State and International Science Fairs as well as Computer Science and Math Competitions; performing with WPI musical ensembles; participating in local internships; and engaging in community service projects.
 Hard Work That Pays Off: Prepare for your future by taking college courses and studying real-world applications.
 Each year Mass Academy graduates are accepted at such prestigious schools as WPI, Tufts, Boston University, MIT, Yale, Cornell, Brown, and Johns Hopkins University.

+>6,000

->4,500 Hours of Community
+Hours of community service

-Service

->50 Team-Based Projects with Real-World Application
+>50

+Team-based projects with real-world applications